FreaKzero/brackets-swatcher/README.md

 ## Features

 * Visual Swatches from Imported LESS variables
-    * Once a LESS File is read, Colorswatches will update on every save
+    * Track your Main LESS Variables File, Colorswatches and Codehints will be updated on save!
+(Tested with Bootstrap 3.1.1 / uikit 2.6.0)
     * Supports LESS color-related Functions, rgba() and Hashs
     * Supports backgroundimages (Codeconvention: use Singlequotes)
     * Supports @variable:@variable assignments